 Losing someone to suicide is made even more emotional because, looking back, it can often seem preventable.
 However, it is commonplace for those living with suicidal ideation or behaviours to struggle to seek help due to the stigma surrounding mental health problems and suicide.
 The shame and fear of negative judgment that results from this stigma contributes to preventing people from seeking the help they need.

-We can help to shift perceptions and lift the stigma associated with suicidal behavior by openly acknowledging the distress and emotional agony that people living with suicidal ideation and behaviours experience.
+We can help to shift perceptions and lift the stigma associated with suicidal behaviour by openly acknowledging the distress and emotional agony that people living with suicidal ideation and behaviours experience.
 Globally, one person is lost to suicide every 40 seconds; we need to act now.

 Fortunately, in recent years, many communities have been working together to improve mental health and wellbeing in Indonesia.
 Some work by increasing health literacy and understanding around mental wellbeing and disorders, including suicidal behaviour.
 Two such organisations are Into The Light and Save Yourselves, which focus their efforts on preventing death by suicide.
 In their experience, improving society’s fundamental understanding of mental health problems leads to greater compassion for people struggling with mental health issues, which in turn supports their recovery.